-Americans with Disabilities Act/ADA compliant website design and development is rapidly becoming a requirement for commercial and public entities.
-After working with some of our clients to ensure their websites were ADA compliant and accessible, we learned:
+Americans with Disabilities Act/ADA compliant website design and development is a requirement for many commercial and public entities.
+After working with several of our clients in the legal, hospitality, and education industries to ensure their websites were ADA compliant and accessible, we learned:

 - Most digital marketing agencies don't know about or understand ADA compliance,

 - Most web developers don't build web sites to accessibility compliance standards